alantech/iasql/site/docs/how-to/aws.md

 aws_secret_access_key = <YOUR_SECRET_ACCESS_KEY>
 ```

-## Add the necessary cloud services to the hosted database
+## Add the necessary cloud services to the PostgreSQL database

 Connect to your database and use the `iasql_install` IaSQL PostgreSQL [function](../reference/sql.md#iasql_functions) which is already loaded into your database to install different [modules](../concepts/module.md) and start managing different parts of your cloud account.
 Many different clients can be used to [connect](../how-to/connect.md) to a PostgreSQL database.